Akshatt/ReceptionBot/data/nlu.md

 - Nevermind
 - Nothing
 - exit
+- Nah

 ## intent: bot_challenge
 - are you a human?
 - are you a bot?
 - What is a bot?
 - What are you?
+- Can I see you?
+- Are you alive?